-William Kunstler second from left, discusses the Supreme Court ruling to declare the Flag Protection Act of 1989 unconstitutional at a press conference Monday, June 11, 1990 in New York.
+In this 1990 photo at a press conference in New York, William Kunstler, second from left, discusses the Supreme Court ruling that said the Flag Protection Act of 1989 violated the First Amendment.
 Kunstler and David Cole, second from right, represented Shawn Eichman, right, a defendant in the case, and Joey Johnson, a defendant in a similar case in 1989.
-(AP Photo/Marty Lederhandler, used with permission from The Associated Press.)
+(AP Photo/Marty Lederhandler, used with permission from the Associated Press)

 In United States v.
 Eichman, 496 U.S. 310 (1990), the U.S. Supreme Court struck down the Flag Protection Act of 1989 on First Amendment grounds, reaffirming its holding in Texas v.
 Johnson, which invalidated a Texas flag desecration statute.

 Court had ruled earlier that Texas flag desecration statute was unconstitutional

 In Johnson the Court had deemed unconstitutional a Texas statute that prohibited the desecration of “venerated object[s],” including flags.